JensWahl/stochvolTMB/inst/joss_paper/paper.md

 the parameters using maximum likelihood, similar to @Skaug2014.
 The latent variables are integrated out using the Laplace approximation.
 The models are implemented in `C++` using the `R`-package [@rCore] `TMB` [@TMB2016] for fast and efficient estimation. `TMB` utilizes the `Eigen` library [@Eigen2010] for numerical linear algebra and `CppAD` [@CppAD2005] for automatic differentiation of the negative log-likelihood.
-This can lead to substantial speed-up compared to MCMC methods.

 # Statement of need
 The `stochvolTMB` `R`-package makes it easy for the user to do inference, plotting and forecasting of volatility.
 The `R`-package `stochvol` [@Kastner2016] also performs inference for stochastic volatility models. but differs from `stochvolTMB` as it performs Bayesian inference using MCMC and not maximum likelihood.
-By using optimization instead of simulation one can obtain substantial speed up, depending on the data, model, number of observations and number of MCMC samples.
+By using optimization instead of simulation one can obtain substantial speed up depending on the data, model, number of observations and number of MCMC samples.

 # Implementation